 Ways to give:

-1) Monetary Donations – kinda basic but important and you can write it off on taxes.
+1) Monetary Donations – kind of basic but important and you can write it off on taxes.
 Monetary donations is a surefire way to know how much you are giving to a nonprofit and knows it goes directly to the cause you are supporting.
 When it comes to foster care I normally do not choose this option when I want to directly impact foster youth just because I love supporting the nonprofit but if my goal is directly helping youth monetary donations may go towards wages or operational cost which in larger pictures helps the youth but if the goal is a one time donation for larger impact this may not be the way to go.
 But any way you give as long as your heart is in the right place that’s what matters.

 2)Supporting businesses that give back to nonprofits (ie, amazon, my business, love your melon, sports teams, ect. ) – This is the most common way because you get something for yourself but also its feel good.
 The only issue is for many businesses the nonprofit only gets like .0003 of your dollar.
 None the less it helps.